 12.02.1 Composition

-The Board shall annually elect a Nominating Committee which shall be composed of a Chair, who is a Board member who does not intend to stand for re-election to the Board or is not standing for re-election that year and up to two (2) board members who are not standing for re-election that year.
+The Board shall annually elect a Nominating Committee which shall be comprised of a Chair, who is a Board member who does not intend to stand for re-election to the Board or is not standing for re-election that year and up to two (2) board members who are not standing for re-election that year.
 The Executive Director shall be a non-voting, ex officio member of the committee.

 12.02.02.1 Duties